-BMI, and a combination of both factors by calculation sensitivity and specificity for moving critical values in steps and determining receiver operating curves (ROC, plot of sensitivity versus specificity, Fig. 3).
+BRS or of BMI for a risk of hypertension is not used as a standard, we have determined optimal critical values for BRS, BMI, and a combination of both factors by calculation sensitivity and specificity for moving critical values in steps and determining receiver operating curves (ROC, plot of sensitivity versus specificity, Fig. 3).
 Optimal critical values were determined as values at which the maximum achievable combination of sensitivity and specificity was reached: 7.08 ms/mmHg for BRS, 22.20 kg/m2 for BMI, and 0.439 normalized units for combination of BMI and BRS based on the logistic model.
 The area under receiver operating curve was used for comparison of the predicting power of BRS, BMI and a combination of both factors.
-Sensitivity, specificity and AUC of BRS, BMI, and combination of both factors for hypertension for optimal critical values showed an additive effect of both parameters on an increase of blood pressure (Table 2, Fig. 3).
+Sensitivity, specificity and AUC of BRS, BMI, and combination of both factors showed an additive effect of both parameters on an increase of blood pressure (Table 2, Fig. 3).